Abdulrahman078/Saudi-Riyal-Currency-Classifier/README.md

 The CNN model includes three convolutional layers with batch normalization and max pooling, followed by two fully connected layers.
 It is trained using the Adam optimizer with a CrossEntropy loss function.

 ## Results
-The model achieves high accuracy in classifying the Saudi Riyal denominations, with detailed performance metrics available in the final report.
+The model achieves an accuracy of 78% in classifying the Saudi Riyal denominations, with detailed performance metrics available in the final report.

 ## Contributing
 Contributions to the project are welcome.
 Please fork the repository, make your changes, and submit a pull request.